sahilramani/sahilramani.github.io/_posts/2021-01-31-how-to-set-up-mamba-on-nvidia-jetson-nano-anaconda-supercharged.md

 # What is Mamba?
 Mamba is reimplementation of the anaconda package manager in C++.
 As a result, the core functionality built in C++ is faster and more efficient, dependency resolution is performed using an external, faster library, and repository data and package files and downloaded in parallel using multi-threading libraries.
 The end result is a faster, more responsive virtual environment manager.

-> And when they say it’s fast, it’s BLAZING FAST when compared to Anaconda!
+> And when they say it's fast, it's BLAZING FAST when compared to Anaconda!

 # Installing Mamba on the NVIDIA Jetson Nano
-The code for Mamba lives in the mamba repository here: https://github.com/mamba-org/mamba but there’s an easy to install version over at the miniforge repository here: https://github.com/conda-forge/miniforge
+The code for Mamba lives in the mamba repository here: https://github.com/mamba-org/mamba but there's an easy to install version over at the miniforge repository here: https://github.com/conda-forge/miniforge

 On the Jetson Nano, navigate to the location on disk where you want to download the installer, and run the following commands:

     wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-pypy3-Linux-aarch64.sh .
     bash Mambaforge-pypy3-Linux-aarch64.sh

-Follow the instructions on the installer and you’re good to go.
+Follow the instructions on the installer and you're good to go.

 # What can I do with Mamba?
 The answer to this question is that you can do everything Anaconda allowed you to do, creating and working with virtual environments, installing packages, working with independent python versions, you name it, just a different command, mamba